ubco-cmps/constructing_data100/CMPS_Curriculum Committee_review.md

 	- Interesting, the operating definition of computational thinking we had used included the following competencies: data analysis, pattern recognition, algorithm design, data visualization, debugging/error detection, and problem solving (see attached paper).
 	- However, in light of the potential for confusion, we have replaced the learning outcome that mentions "thinking computationally" with: "develop the ability to use programming principles to solve problems, conduct data analyses, create data visualizations, recognize patterns in data, and detect errors in code."
-	- Similarly, the calendar description has been updated to remove "computational thinking" and replace it with "...an emphasis on computing, problem solving, ..."
+	- Similarly, the calendar description has been updated to remove "computational thinking" and replace it with "...an emphasis on problem solving, ..."

 - In comparison to the other course components, what makes the Project component so special that students are considered to pass the course with 40%?